 We ended up with about $40,000 worth of debt that we consolidated into a home equity line of credit (HELOC).
 About three years ago, we found YNAB.

-Figuring out your true expenses and funding them is magic.
+Figuring out your true expenses and funding them was magic.
 When we started our YNAB journey, I was only making $50,000 a year and Jax wasn’t working because we couldn’t afford our fixed expenses, food, and childcare for a two-year old and infant twins.
 We would make our way out of some debt, and then “be hit” with a car repair or the holidays or plane tickets (five of them!) and then be back where we started or slightly worse.

 When we figured out our true expenses and fully funded them, that changed things.
 To fund our true expenses, we had to cut back on some things we cared about and we let go of some true expenses that weren’t worth it.